Goals for an unpredictable world

 What happens when progress stops

 Explicit sequence: change strategy first → adjust positioning → rethink goal.
 Cheapest change first.
 No prescribed adaptation sequence.
 Check-ins happen but there's no explicit protocol for what to change first.
 Cut scope, don't extend time.
 If it doesn't ship, it returns to the pitch pile for re-betting.
-Surface in weekly L10.
-IDS process (Identify, Discuss, Solve).
-Rock stays fixed.

 Cycle length